gabrieletiboni/doraemon/readme.md

 ```
 pip install -r requirements.txt
 ```
-3. Install the [exps-launcher](exps-launcher) package.
+3. Install the [exps-launcher](https://github.com/gabrieletiboni/exps-launcher/) package.
 You may skip this step and use classic CLI parameters instead, but we provide examples based on our experiments-launcher syntax, as it improves readability.

 4. (optional) set up `wandb login` with your WeightsAndBiases account.
-If you do not wish to use wandb to track the experiment results, set `wandb="disabled"` when launching our scripts.
+If you do not wish to use wandb to track the experiment results, set `wandb="disabled"` when launching our scripts with the exps-launcher.

 This code has been tested with Python 3.7, on a Ubuntu 20.04 machine.